Try for free

 What is a contingency plan in project management?

 Ideally, contingency plans allow you to react faster during times of uncertainty, which helps mitigate potential damage and keeps your project on track as much as possible.
+Risks requiring contingency planning can range from what you’ll do if a supplier shipment is delayed to how you’ll react if a team member has to suddenly leave the project team.

-Risks requiring contingency planning can range from what you’ll do if a supplier shipment is delayed all the way to how you’ll react if a team member has to suddenly leave the project team.
-Contingency plans should take both internal and external risks into account — internal risks include the ones that can be controlled or influenced by the project team, whereas external risks are those beyond the team’s control.
+Contingency plans should take both internal and external risks into account.
+Internal risks include the ones that can be controlled or influenced by the project team, whereas external risks are those beyond the team’s control.

 Contingency planning is a subset of risk management, although your contingency plan will only go into effect once the risk has already materialized.
 This makes a contingency plan different from a risk mitigation or risk management plan, which we’ll discuss later on.